 The key 1857-1858 Battle of Canton (Guangzhou) followed a prolonged artillery bombardment of the city of 1,000,000 people.
 5,000 British, Indian, & French troops scaled the walls quickly taking the city with the loss of less than 20 men.
 Hundreds of Chinese troops and civilians were killed and 30,000 homes razed to the ground.

-In the aftermath of the battle and the occupation of the city of Canton, Sergeant John Mahood was court martialed, jailed for seven days, and stripped of his rank.
-Until we are able to access his military records from the National Archive, we can only guess as to the events which led to the downfall of Gunner John Mahood.
+In the aftermath of the battle and the occupation of the city of Canton, Sergeant John Mahood was court martialed in Hong Kong, jailed for seven days, and stripped of his rank, having been convicted of embezzlement.
 During the remainder of the China campaign John was promoted back to Bomber, but would have to wait until his return to England to receive re-promotion to Corporal.

 Between postings, Corporal John Mahood was stationed at the Royal Arsenal, Woolwich, in London, and was preparing for a commission in British Guiana as a militia artillery instructor.
 Unfortunately Corporal Mahood’s travel was canceled due to illness and, within a month, was discharged from the Royal Artillery as unfit for service.
 Three good conduct badges and fourteen years under his belt.